aquaticus/nexus433/README.md

 # Introduction
 This program can read data from cheap 433 MHz wireless temperature and humidity sensors and integrate with home automation systems using MQTT broker.
-It was designed to work with popular ARM boards like Raspberry Pi, Orange Pi and many others.
+It was designed to work with popular ARM boards like Raspberry Pi, Orange Pi, and many others.
 Home Assistant MQTT sensor discovery is available.

-To make it working you need only one external component &ndash; 433 MHz receiver.
+To make it work you need only one external component &ndash; 433 MHz receiver.
-It have to be connected to one of the I/O pin, the program can decode directly data from sensors without any third party additional components.
+It has to be connected to one of the I/O pin, the program can decode directly data from sensors without any third party additional components.
 It supports Nexus sensor protocol which is implemented in many cheap sensors.